 Barnes & Noble for Nook.

-And look for it at iBooks for Apple devices.
+And look for it at iBooks and iTunes bookstore for Apple devices.

 OTHER DIGITAL EDITIONS:

 Available at Smashwords in multiple ebook formats, active PDF, plain text, and online viewing.
-Look for it, too, at the Sony eBookstore, at Diesel Books, and at Kobobooks.
+Look for it, too, at Diesel e-books and at Kobobooks.
 It has its own iPad app (search the App Store), though of course iPad users can read it at iBooks or using apps for Kindle or Nook.
 The UK Kindle store has the ebook here.